Christmas Lights All Year Round

 How About a Flameless Fire?

-Use bright LEDs to create a cheery warm glow.
+Use bright LED Christmas lights to create a cheery warm glow.
 Weave the lights amongst some faux logs to create the delightful feel of a fire without the expense, the mess, and the danger of a real fire.

 Christmas Light Art